-- information about Athabasca's organizational structure; - Athabasca's Individual Director mandate, Board mandate and the mandates of each of the Board committees; - Athabasca's compensation philosophy, short-term and longterm incentive programs; and - policies and guidelines, including Athabasca's Code of Business Ethics and Conduct, Whistleblower Policy, Trading and Black-Out Policy, and Equity Ownership and Retention Guidelines for Independent Directors and Executive Officers.
+- Information about Athabasca's organizational structure; - Athabasca's Individual Director mandate, Board mandate and the mandates of each of the Board committees; - Athabasca's compensation philosophy, short-term and long-term incentive programs; and - Policies and guidelines, including Athabasca's Code of Business Ethics and Conduct, Whistleblower Policy, Trading and Black-Out Policy, and Equity Ownership and Retention Guidelines for Independent Directors and Executive Officers.

-New directors also attend an orientation session with executive management to receive management presentations about Athabasca, its business strategies, operations and financial performance.
+New directors also attend an orientation session with executive management to receive management presentations about Athabasca, its business strategies, operations, financial performance, and compensation and governance practices.